If you’re only using LinkedIn as an online resume, you’re missing out!

 6 | Only Request Recommendations

 Have you heard the saying, “To make friends, you need to be a friend?”
-This is true on LinkedIn and especially where recommendations are concerned.
-If you are only asking your connections to endorse your skills or write you recommendations and you fail to return the favor (transparently and honestly!), you suffer from poor LinkedIn etiquette.
+This is true on LinkedIn and especially when recommendations are concerned.
+If you are only asking your connections to endorse your skills or write you recommendations and you fail to return the favor when appropriate, you have poor LinkedIn etiquette!

-LinkedIn is not the place to share photos of your food or pets (unless it’s Bring Your Pet To Work Day).
+LinkedIn is not the place to share photos of your food or pets (unless it’s Bring Your Pet To Work Day!).
 LinkedIn is a network of business professionals who are here to keep up with industry insights and updates, learn or improve their professional skills, and grow their referral networks.
+Be intentional and appropriate with what you post to LinkedIn.

 Reposting personal Instagram photos on LinkedIn won’t make you very many friends (or connections).